 Dollars and Common Sense: MPP's Model Bill to Cite and Fine Simple Marijuana Possession

-With states facing economic pressures and alarming rates of unsolved robberies, rapes, and homicides, states are increasingly reconsidering criminalizing marijuana consumers.
-Sixteen states have "decriminalized" marijuana — typically by imposing a civil fine on marijuana possession — and 15 more states and Washington, D.C. have removed all penalties from adults' use.
+In light of strong and growing support for cannabis policy reform across the country, states that are not ready to legalize are recognizing that they should at least reconsider jailing cannabis consumers.
+Thirteen states have "decriminalized" marijuana — typically by imposing a civil fine on marijuana possession — and 18 more states and Washington, D.C. have removed all penalties from adults' use.1

-National and statewide polling have also found majority support for punishing marijuana possession with a civil fine instead of jail time.
+National and statewide polling have also found supermajority support for punishing marijuana possession with a civil fine instead of jail time.
 In February 2014, Pew Research Center found that 76% of Americans believe people caught in possession of marijuana shouldn’t be jailed as a result.

 The Marijuana Policy Project has developed a model bill that replaces state criminal penalties for possession of up to an ounce of marijuana with a $25 civil fine.
 Under this proposal, minors possessing up to an ounce of marijuana would be required to complete a drug awareness program and/or community service, and their parents would be notified.

 PunishingMarijuanaPossessionWithaFineFrees Up Law Enforcement Resources to Focus on Serious CrimesWhileReducing Arrest Disparities

 Criminalizing possession of small amounts of marijuana forces law enforcement to spend valuable time on arresting, processing, and prosecuting non-violent offenders.
 This time could be better spent going after violent criminals.
-According to the FBI’s Uniform Crime Reporting Program, there were 545,601 cannabis arrests in the United States in 2019.
-Ninety-two percent (92%) of those arrests were for possession alone.
-Cannabis arrests in 2019 outnumbered arrests for aggravated assault, burglary, arson, fraud, disorderly conduct, and sex offenses, among others.
-Meanwhile, according to the FBI’s 2019 data, the national clearance rate for murder was 61%, 33% for rape, and only 31% for robberies.
+According to the FBI’s Uniform Crime Reporting Program, there were 500,395 cannabis arrests in the United States in 2019.
+Over 90 percent of those arrests were for possession alone.
+Cannabis arrests in 2019 outnumbered arrests for all violent crimes.
+Meanwhile, according to the FBI’s 2019 data, the national clearance rate for murder was 61%, 33% for rape, 31% for robberies, and only 14% for burglaries.

 A criminal penalty accompanying a conviction for possession of a small amount of marijuana can lead to a lifetime of harsh consequences.
 A conviction can result in denial of student financial aid, housing, employment, and professional licenses.
 Discriminatory enforcement means these harsh collateral consequences disproportionately affect people of color.